How to Print or Convert Emails with FolderMill (Using Email as Source)

 With FolderMill, you can automatically print incoming emails on a chosen printer, convert them to PDF, or use some other Actions.
 Using Email as a Source in FolderMill is a convenient way to automate the processing of incoming emails.

-We highly recommend creating a separate mailbox to be used with FolderMill only.
+Warning: We highly recommend creating a separate mailbox to be used with FolderMill only.
 This will prevent emails intended for FolderMill from getting mixed with any other correspondence.
+However, if creating a separate mailbox isn't an option and you're confident about the process, proceed.
+With the correct setup, everything should work well.

 Setting up Email as Source with IMAP step by step